List of DuckTales characters: Doofus Drake

 Doofus Drake (voiced by Brian Cummings in the 1987 series; John Gemberling in the 2017 series) is an acquaintance of Huey, Dewey, and Louie, and an original DuckTales character.

 In the 1987 series, he was friends with the boys and Launchpad.
 He was often seen with the boys during their Junior Woodchuck events, and was also seen with Launchpad, who referred to him as his "little buddy".

-In the 2017 series, he is a selfish, insane, sociopathic rich kid after inheriting a fortune from his late grandmother Francis "Gummeemama" Drake.
+In the 2017 series, he is a selfish, insane, sociopathic rich kid after inheriting a fortune from his late grandmother, "Gummeemama" Frances Drake.
 He forces his parents to work as his servants, invites other people over to hurt them, and breaks things for his amusement.
 In "Happy Birthday, Doofus Drake!", he invites several people to his birthday party and attempts to take Goldie as his replacement grandmother.
 However, Louie saves her by reprogramming the android B.O.Y.D. to serve as his brother, who transfers half of Doofus' inheritance to his parents' account, freeing them from his servitude and allowing them to ground him.
 In "The Life and Crimes of Scrooge McDuck!", Doofus attempts to seek revenge by taking Louie and Scrooge to karmic court and taking Scrooge's fortune away to compensate his enemies.
 However, Louie makes amends with Doofus, who stands down.

 Mrs. Featherby / Mrs. Quackfaster

 Mrs. Featherby (1987) or Mrs. Emily Quackfaster (2017) (voiced alternately by Tress MacNeille, Joan Gerber, Susan Blu, and June Foray in the 1987 series; June Foray in DuckTales the Movie; Susanne Blakeslee in the 2017 series), named Miss Quackfaster in the original comic books, was created by Barks in 1961, as Scrooge's faithful secretary.

-In the 1987 series, she is Scrooge's mild-mannered and capable, albeit somewhat gossipy, secretary.
-She is seen in "Dinosaur Ducks" (voiced by MacNeille), "Hero for Hire" (voiced by Gerber), "Super DuckTales" (non-speaking), "Blue Collar Scrooge" (voiced by Blu), and finally (voiced by Foray) in "Beaglemania" and "Yuppy Ducks".
-Additionally, she also appears in DuckTales the Movie (voiced by Foray).